-Our corporate headquarters will be located in in a facility that we .
-As of December 31, 2023, our facilities included approximately 28 significant facilities, which are used for manufacturing, distribution, warehousing, research and development, general administrative, and/or sales functions.
-Approximately 15 of these facilities are located in the United States in 10 states and approximately 13 are located outside the United States in 9 countries.
+Our corporate headquarters will be located in Raleigh, North Carolina in a facility that we [lease].
+As of December 31, 2024, our facilities included 31 significant facilities, which are used for manufacturing, distribution, warehousing, research and development, general administrative, and/or sales functions.

 Particularly outside the United States, facilities may serve more than one business segment and may be used for multiple purposes, such as administration, sales, manufacturing, warehousing, and/or distribution.
-The approximate number of facilities by business segment is: [Test and Measurement] 6 and [Sensors and Safety Systems] 22.

 We consider our facilities suitable and adequate for the purposes for which they are used and do not anticipate difficulty in renewing existing leases as they expire or in finding alternative facilities.
 We believe our properties and equipment have been well-maintained.
-Please refer to Note 7 to the audited combined financial statements for additional information with respect to our lease commitments.
+Please refer to Note 8 to the audited combined financial statements for additional information with respect to our lease commitments.